Will-So/yelp-workbook/README.md

 # Table of Contents
 ## Part 1: Getting Started
+1. Introduction
+2. Getting started with the dataset

 ## Part 2: Using SKLearn
 1. Splitting datasets and cross validations